 2. Are you aware that over 3 billion Christmas cards are delivered in the U.S. each year?

 4. Green, Red, and Gold are the traditional three colours of Christmas.
-Green symbolizes life and rebirth; red symbolizes the blood of Christ, and gold is for light as well as wealth and royalty.
+Green represents life and rebirth; red signifies the blood of Christ, and gold symbolizes light, wealth, and royalty.

-7. In 1907 Oklahoma was the last U.S. state to declare Christmas as a legal Holiday.
+7. In 1907, Oklahoma was the last U.S. state to declare Christmas a legal Holiday.

 8. Did you know that Santa Claus is based on a real person named St. Nikolas of Myra (also called Nikolaos the Wonderworker, Bishop Saint Nicholas of Smyrna, and Nikolaos of Bari)?
 He lived during the fourth century and was born in Patara (in modern-day Turkey).
 He is the world’s most popular non-Biblical saint.

-9. The U.S. has more than 21,900 Christmas tree farms and over 25 million trees are harvested yearly.
-In 2008, around 45 million Christmas trees were planted, adding to the existing 400 million trees.
+9. The U.S. has more than 21,900 Christmas tree farms, and over 25 million trees are harvested yearly.
+In 2008, around 45 million Christmas trees were planted, bringing the total to 400 million trees.

 Top Christmas Movie Fun Facts